tip9ug/plan9-documentation/source/user/getting-started.md

 ## System requirements

-* 100 MHz or greater Intel/ARM 32-bit processor
+* 90 MHz or greater Intel/ARM 32-bit processor
-* 512 MiB RAM (system memory for physical and viritualized installs)
+* 32 MiB of RAM (system memory for physical and viritualized installs)
 * SVGA capable of 800x600 screen resolution or greater
 * Network connection
-* 500 MiB of storage
+* 300 MiB of storage (SD, IDE, SATA, SAS)
 * Either a CD/DVD drive or a USB port for booting the installer media

+Note:  These are the requirements for the installation procedure.
+A machine with 16MB of memory and no free disk space at all will work as a terminal but won't run the installer so you need a file server and auth server first.

+If you wish to install from local media, you need a FAT file system or a CD-ROM drive (and a CD writer or some other way to get the distribution archive on a CD).
+If you wish to install over the internet, you need a supported Ethernet card or a PPP dial-up account using a modem (not a Winmodem).

 ### Tested hardware